MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     secretstore.external-secrets.io/azure-store created
     ```

-2. Create an `ExternalSecret` resource, which creates a Kubernetes secret in the `mongodb` namespace with the MongoDB secrets stored in your key vault, by using the `kubectl apply` command:
+2. Create an `ExternalSecret` resource by using the `kubectl apply` command.
+This resource creates a Kubernetes secret in the `mongodb` namespace with the MongoDB secrets stored in your key vault.

     ```bash
     kubectl apply -f - <<EOF